dvreeze/us-election-2020/README.rst

 This Scala project analyzes and helps analyze JSON data of the 2020-11-03 US presidential election.

 For the data sets and more background information (and a Python script to expose fraudulous data), see `the-switc`_.
-That Python script and JSON data got this project started.
+The availability of that Python script and JSON data set got this project started.

 Not being a US citizen myself, why would I worry about the validity of the US presidential elections in 2020?